ClimbsRocks/auto_ml/README.md

 ```

+## Classification

+Binary and multiclass classification are both supported.
+Note that for now, labels must be integers (0 and 1 for binary classification). auto_ml will automatically detect if it is a binary or multiclass classification problem- you just have to pass in `ml_predictor = Predictor(type_of_estimator='classifier', column_descriptions=column_descriptions)`

 ### Advice

 Before you go any further, try running the code.
 Load up some data (either a DataFrame, or a list of dictionaries, where each dictionary is a row of data).
 Make a `column_descriptions` dictionary that tells us which attribute name in each row represents the value we're trying to predict.
 Pass all that into `auto_ml`, and see what happens!